alang321/jetson_fisheye_calibration/README.md

 ## 1. Capturing Images

+1. Connect both Drone and Laptop to a fast local network.

+2.

 1. **Start the Video Stream from the Drone**
    Copy `server.py` to the drone and run it to start streaming the camera feed.